 CS 3310 Computer Communications (3-0).
-Course covers network

-systems, topology, media, the theoretical network, real-world networks, and configuration of networks.
+Course covers network systems, topology, media, the theoretical network, real-world networks, and configuration of networks.
 Offered fall even years.
 Prerequisite: CS 1320

-CS 3320 Object-Oriented Programming (3-0).
-In this course, students are introduced to concepts and techniques of more advanced object-oriented programming and provides additional exposure to using basic objects, classes, methods, inheritance, and polymorphism.
+CS 3316 Operating Systems (3-0).
+This course examines the important problems in operating system design and implementation.
+Operating systems provide an established, convenient, and efficient interface between user programs and the bare hardware of the computer on which they run.
+The operating system is responsible for sharing resources (e.g. disks, networks, and processors), providing common services needed by many different programs (e.g. file services, the ability to start or stop processes, and access to the printer), and protecting individual programs from interfering with one another.
+Prerequisites: CS 2315 additional exposure to using basic objects, classes, methods, inheritance, and polymorphism.
 Students will be introduced to property types, and method overloading, Students are also taught to appropriately use static classes, methods, and types when instance objects can be avoided.
 A brief comparison of objected-oriented languages such as C++, Smalltalk and CLOS is included.
 Prerequisite: CS 2315.